OpenVoiceOS/community-docs/docs/qs_intro.md

 For Debian-based Linux distros, [you can install OVOS manually via a shell script](https://github.com/OpenVoiceOS/raspbian-ovos/blob/dev/manual_user_install.sh).
 This is not recommended for most users, but may be useful for developers and advanced users.

 [OVOS also maintains an Ansible playbook for installing the assistant software](https://github.com/OpenVoiceOS/ovos-ansible).
 It currently supports Debian-based distros, but support for other distros is planned, and PRs are welcome.

+## Need Help?

+The OVOS community is always happy to help.
+If you have any questions, please feel free to ask in the [OVOS Support Matrix room](https://matrix.to/#/#OpenVoiceOS-Support:matrix.org).